wchan2/bloodhound/README.md

 	- `ConsoleAlert` alerts to the console
 - `Threshold` evaluates whether an event surpasses the threshold or reverts to normal
 	- `TotalTrafficThreshold` keeps track of the total number of events in a given time window

+## Domain Messages

+Messages that are passed from one component to another.

+TBD

+## Application

+Application that listens to network traffic and passes it through a filter, a monitor, a threshold, and eventually an alert if traffic surpasses the threshold.

+- `Application` is composed of the different interfaces, namely the `TrafficFilter`, `Monitor`, `Alert`, and `Threshold` to allow custom components to filter for relevant traffic, monitor the filtered traffic, and alert when when the traffic surpasses some threshold

 ## Building